Neighborhood Feature Pooling for Remote Sensing Image Classification: Experimental Results and Discussion

 \subsection{Experimental setup}

-Five public remote sensing datasets are used for evaluation: PlantVillage \cite{hughes2015open}, UC Merced Land Use \cite{Yang2010UCMerced}, RESISC45 \cite{Cheng2017RESISC45}, Ground Terrain in Outdoor Scenes (GTOS) Mobile \cite{xue2018deep}, and EuroSAT.
-The first four datasets were RGB while EuroSAT was multi-spectral with 13 bands.
-PlantVillage is used with an 80/10/10 split, GTOS-Mobile follows the official split (84.5/9.4/6.1), and UC Merced, RESISC45, and EuroSAT follow the standard train/validation/test protocols described by Neumann et al.~\cite{neumann2019domain}.
+Three public remote sensing datasets are used for evaluation: UC Merced Land Use~\cite{Yang2010UCMerced}, RESISC45~\cite{Cheng2017RESISC45}, and EuroSAT~\cite{helber2019eurosat}.
+All experiments follow the standard train/validation/test protocols described by Neumann et al.~\cite{neumann2019domain}.
 To ensure fairness across baselines, all models are trained using identical data splits and preprocessing pipelines.
+Since EuroSAT contains 13 spectral bands, the ImageNet-initialized first layer is adapted using mean channel-wise initialization, which shows the most consistent performance among tested strategies in~\cref{sec:initialization}.

 Experiments are run on a single NVIDIA A100 GPU using three random seeds to report mean and standard deviation.
 Training is performed for up to 100 epochs using the Adam optimizer with a learning rate of 0.001, a batch size of 32, and early stopping with a patience of 10 epochs.
 All images are resized to 256$\times$256.
 Training-time augmentations include horizontal and vertical flips, random rotations ($\pm 15^\circ$), color jitter, and normalization (ImageNet statistics for RGB datasets and per-band statistics for multi-spectral EuroSAT, following~\cite{gomez2021msmatch}).
 At test time, only resizing and the same normalization are applied.